 Do you know how many different types of grains or legumes there are?
-How about the strange looking fruit or veg at your grocery store?
+How about the strange-looking fruit or veg at your grocery store?
 There’s a world of food items you don’t even know yet, and they’re out there for you to discover.

 You can go over to findingvegan.com and just enter the name of the food to get a whole bunch of recipes.
-Or maybe, it would be more fun for you to try out all the different plant-based milks at the store?
+Or maybe, it would be more fun for you to try out all the different types of plant-based milk at the store?